 The fuel wood (branches or twigs) should be leaned on the top of that big log and over the kindling.
 By the time the big log ignites, your fire will be big enough to withstand the wind.

-Plus the smaller pieces of wood are much less likely to fall away from the fire when they collapse.
-You can add larger pieces of firewood as needed.
+Plus the smaller pieces of firewood and kindling are much less likely to fall away from the fire when they collapse.
+You can add larger pieces of wood as needed.

 What if you only have small pieces of wood?

-You can use a large stone as the windbreak, make sure that it’s dry, though.
+You can use a large stone as the windbreak, make sure that it’s dry wood, though.

 You don’t want any trapped moisture to heat up and cause the stone to shatter!

-Remember when starting a fire in a windy location to keep a close eye on embers and don’t forget you can always continue adding more firewood as you go.
+Remember when starting a fire in a windy location to keep a close eye on any stray ember and don’t forget you can always continue adding more firewood as you go.

 Star Fire – Small and Easy